howyi/rundown/README.md

 ---

-## ☁️ Deployment (Railway)
+## Deployment (Railway)

 You can deploy directly from the [Railway Template](https://railway.com/deploy/rundown-1) by setting the required environment variables.
 See "Railway Setup" above for the service structure.

----

-## 📌 License

-MIT